-- 1. Police, including school resource officers (SROs), undergo trainings and learning that enable them to: - address their own trauma and how they might pass on their trauma in their interactions with young people, - > understand and undo implicit bias, - > engage with youth, as equals and without their uniforms, to deepen compassion and empathy. - 2.
-SCCPSS prohibits SROs from responding to non-violent Code of Conduct violations. - 3.
-The City of Savannah, as part of the annual budgeting process and with input from the community, forms a year-long committee made up of citizens and charged with researching youth safety and law enforcement from the perspective of young people, especially systems-involved youth.
-Seventy-five percent of committee members should be youth and young adults (ages 14-25) and their adult citizen allies.
-This committee will make recommendations for the FY21 City budget.
-(To create a safe space for frank conversation, members of law enforcement and the criminal justice system should not be members of this committee.)
+- 1. Police, including SROs, undergo trainings and learning that enable them to: - address their own trauma and how they might pass on their trauma in their interactions with young people, - understand and undo implicit bias, - engage with youth, as equals and without their uniforms, to deepen compassion and empathy. - 2.
+SCCPSS prohibit SROs from responding to non-violent Code of Conduct violations. - 3.
+The City of Savannah, as part of the annual budgeting process and with input from the community, form a year-long committee made up of citizens charged with researching youth safety and law enforcement from the perspective of young people, especially systems-involved youth.
+Seventy-five percent of committee members should be youth or young adults (ages 14-25) and their adult citizen allies.
+This committee will make recommendations for the FY21 City of Savannah budget.
+(To create a safe space for frank conversation, members of law enforcement and the criminal justice system should not be affiliates of this committee.)

-Young people feel dehumanized by police interactions.
+Young people feel de-humanized by police interactions.
 They are not treated with kindness and genuine concern for their wellbeing.